The world is entering an era of "water bankruptcy," U.N. report warns

 "These are not simply signs of stress or episodes of crisis," the report said.
 "They are symptoms of systems that have overspent their hydrological budget and eroded the natural capital that once made recovery possible, with knock-off effects for food prices, employment, migration and geopolitical stability."

-About 75% of the human population reside in countries that have been classified as "water-insecure" or "critically water-insecure," the report says.
+About 75% of the human population reside in countries that have been classified as "water-insecure" or "critically water-insecure," according to the report.
 That means their nations cannot reliably provide them with enough water that meets basic safety and quality standards.

 "Millions of farmers are trying to grow more food from shrinking, polluted, or disappearing water sources," said Kaveh Madani, director of the UNU-INWEH and the report's lead author, in a statement.
 "Without rapid transitions toward water-smart agriculture, water bankruptcy will spread rapidly."